hideyuki001/translation-os/README.md

 ⭐ If you find Translation OS useful, please consider giving the repository a star!

+Translation OS defines a translation pipeline specification, not a model or service.

 ---

 ## **🔥 What is Translation OS?**